Higher Power

 "Higher Power" (HP) is a term used in Alcoholics Anonymous (AA) and other twelve-step programs.
 The same groups use the phrases "a power greater than ourselves" and "God of our understanding" synonymously.
-The term is intentionally vague because the program is not tied to a particular religion or spiritual tradition; members may use it to refer to any supreme being or deity, another conception of God, or even non-supernatural things such as the twelve-step program itself.
+The term is intentionally vague because the program is not tied to a particular religion or spiritual tradition; members may use it to refer to any Supreme God or deity, another conception of God, or even non-supernatural things such as the twelve-step program itself.

 Definition and usage

 In current twelve-step program usage, a higher power can be anything at all that the member believes is adequate.
 Reported examples include their twelve-step group, God, the Buddha, nature, consciousness, existential freedom, mathematics, and science.
 It is frequently stipulated that as long as a higher power is "greater" than the individual, then the only conditions are that it should also be loving and caring, and able to relieve the individual of their alcoholism.